akeneo/pim-community-dev/UPGRADE-1.5.md

 │   │   └── StorageUtilsBundle      Doctrine implementations for storage access (remover, saver, updater, repositories, etc) │   └── Component
-│       ├── Analytics               Data collector interfaces to aggregate statistics │       ├── Classification          Generic classes for classification trees (implemented by product categories and asset categories) and tags
+│       ├── Analytics               Data collector interfaces to aggregate statistics │       ├── Batch                   New (introduced v1.5) Batch domain interfaces and classes extracted from BatchBundle │       ├── Classification          Generic classes for classification trees (implemented by product categories and asset categories) and tags
 │       ├── Console                 Utility classes to execute commands │       ├── FileStorage             Business interfaces and classes to handle files storage with filesystem abstraction